 The Corporation has the following categories of Registrants, who are not necessarily Members, but who must register with the Corporation and pay fees as determined by the Board (or, if the Registrant is younger than 18 years old, who must have a parent/guardian register and pay fees on behalf of the Registrant):

-Athlete – An individual who participates with the Corporation as an athlete.
+Athlete – An individual who registers with the Corporation as an athlete.

-Coach – An individual who participates with the Corporation as a coach, manager or trainer
+Coach – An individual who registers with the Corporation as a coach, manager or trainer

-Volunteer – An individual who provides volunteer services to the Corporation.
+Volunteer – An individual who provides volunteer services to and registers with the Corporation.

 YEAR

-Unless otherwise determined by the Board, the registration term of Registrants begins on the date the Board accepts the Registrant’s registration and ends on August 31st or when the Registrant resigns or is terminated from registration.
+Unless otherwise determined by the Board, the registration term of Registrants begins on the date the Board accepts the Registrant’s registration and ends on August 31st or the earlier of when the Registrant resigns, their term of program registration expires, or is terminated from registration.

 FEES